hello-robot/stretch_install/docs/install_ubuntu_18.04.md

 ![](./images/18.04/installing.png)

-After the installation is completed You will be prompted to remove the installation medium and restart.
+After the installation is completed, you will be prompted to remove the installation medium and restart.

 ![](./images/18.04/installer_finished.png)